 Tool #1: Expand the HVAC Systems Map for All Electric Options

-Many HVAC systems and ideas leading designers and engineers are using today and presenting to clients are often non-existent or have no frame of reference in the current system map.
-This might be fine if code is representative of the past though it provides a rather limited capacity for code to define anything else, creating a rather larger blind spot in options.
+Many HVAC systems and ideas that leading designers and engineers are using today, and presenting to clients, are often non-existent or have no frame of reference in the current system map.
+This might be fine if code is representative of the past, although it provides a rather limited capacity for code to define anything else, and it creates a rather larger blind spot in options.
 Over time, this blind spot effectively sets a false floor for energy efficiency and the opportunities for all electric buildings, where standards only define a handful of typical HVAC systems with few having all electric options.

 What Exactly Is the HVAC Systems Map?

 The HVAC system defines a baseline building or what is often called the standard design.
 New buildings are graded against a code minimum building with one of these standard systems to represent what otherwise would have been built.